 PROBLEM OR OPPORTUNITY DESCRIPTION

-Kelp meal is known to contain a wide spectrum of nutritional compounds, including minerals (particularly iodine), polyunsaturated fatty acids, bioactive peptides, and vitamins (1, 2).
-Kelp meal is also rich in antioxidants with potential animal health benefits and phlorotannins with antimicrobial properties (1, 3, 4).
+Kelp meal is known to contain a wide spectrum of nutritional compounds, including minerals (particularly iodine), polyunsaturated fatty acids, bioactive peptides, and vitamins.
+Kelp meal is also rich in antioxidants with potential animal health benefits and phlorotannins with antimicrobial properties.

-This project will engage Northeastern organic dairy farmers in a research and educational program focused on fine-tuning kelp meal supplementation for improving farm profitability and animal health, while comprehensively assessing the concentration of iodine in organic retail milk for the first time in the US.
-Our educational and research components will address the top concerns about kelp meal use including its cost effectiveness and impact on milk SCC, its capacity to increase milk iodine content to levels potentially toxic to humans (2, 5, 8), and the amount of kelp to be fed.
-We observed no differences in the yields of milk and milk components in organic dairy cows fed incremental amounts of kelp meal (0, 2, 4, or 6 oz) during the winter or 4 oz of kelp during the summer (2, 9).
+Our team will engage northeastern organic dairy farmers in a research and educational program focused on fine-tuning kelp meal supplementation for improving farm profitability and animal health, while comprehensively assessing the concentration of iodine in organic retail milk for the first time in the US.
+Our educational and research components will address the top concerns about kelp meal use including its cost effectiveness and impact on milk SCC, its capacity to increase milk iodine content to levels potentially toxic to humans, and the amount of kelp to be fed.
+We observed no differences in the yields of milk and milk components in organic dairy cows fed incremental amounts of kelp meal (0, 2, 4, or 6 oz) during the winter or 4 oz of kelp during the summer.
 These valuable insights will be integrated in our educational approach.

-Kelp meal has been shown to improve health of large and small ruminants (1, 2).
-However, kelp meal is an expensive mineral-based supplement and most research to date showed no consistent improvements in production with feeding kelp (1, 2, 9).
-Thus, farmers need research-based information to make educated decisions about the tradeoffs between potential benefits in animal health and no consistent effect on milk production when feeding kelp.
-Our unpublished results showed that kelp meal reduced milk sec during the grazing season suggesting that kelp may have helped cows to cope better with heat stress and fly pressure resulting in improved milk quality and udder health.
+Kelp meal has been shown to improve health of large and small ruminants.
+However, kelp meal is an expensive supplement and most research to date showed no consistent improvements in production with feeding kelp.
+Thus, farmers need research-based information to make educated decisions about the trade-offs between potential benefits in animal health and no consistent effect on milk production when feeding kelp.
+Our unpublished results showed that kelp meal reduced milk SCC during the grazing season suggesting that kelp may have helped cows to cope better with heat stress and fly pressure resulting in improved milk quality and udder health.
 However, these results need to be validated with larger number of animals.
-To solve this limitation, we are proposing to recruit 6 organic dairy farmers who will feed kelp meal to approximately 350 milking cows (700 total) during 2 grazing seasons.
-On-farm trials wnt be enhanced by assessment of DHI records from 40 participant dairies, thus providing farmers with the information they need to make profitable decisions about kelp meal.
+To solve this limitation, we are proposing to recruit 5 organic dairy farmers who will feed kelp meal to approximately 350 milking cows (700 total) during 2 grazing seasons.
+On-farm trials will be enhanced by assessment of DHI records from participant dairies, thus providing farmers with the information they need to make profitable decisions about kelp meal.

-Our laboratory was recently awarded a Northeast-SARE grant (#G15-040) to investigate the effects of kelp meal on rumen microbial communities. while educating farmers about kelp supplementation by developing The Kelp Meal Feeding Guide.
+Our laboratory was awarded a Northeast SARE grant (#GNE15-101) to investigate the effects of kelp meal on rumen microbial communities. while educating farmers about kelp supplementation by developing The Kelp Meal Feeding Guide.
 This guide will be integrated in our current research and educational program to streamline federal resources.
-We are confident that our University and on-farm feeding trials coupled with workshops, field days, project Facebook page, video, and publications make our research and educational program effective and integrated.
+We are confident that our University and on-farm feeding trials coupled with workshops, field days, social media outlets, video, and peer-reviewed publications make our research and educational program effective and integrated.

-We hypothesize that the antimicrobial and antioxidant properties of kelp improve animal health, and that kelp’s iodine is promptly transferred to milk resulting in milk iodine concentrations potentially toxic to children.
+We hypothesize that the antimicrobial and antioxidant properties of kelp meal improve animal health, and that kelp’s iodine is transferred to milk resulting in concentration of iodine above the recommended level for human consumption, particularly children.
 These hypotheses will be tested by 2 mechanisms:

 Mechanism 1: Improve animal health and farm profitability by fine-tuning kelp meal supplementation.